Gothic architecture: Towers and spires

 In Normandy, cathedrals and major churches often had multiple towers, built over the centuries; the Abbaye aux Hommes (begun 1066), Caen has nine towers and spires, placed on the façade, the transepts, and the centre.
 A lantern tower was often placed the centre of the nave, at the meeting point with the transept, to give light to the church below.

 In later periods of Gothic, pointed needle-like spires were often added to the towers, giving them much greater height.
 A variation of the spire was the flèche, a slender, spear-like spire, which was usually placed on the transept where it crossed the nave.
 They were often made of wood covered with lead or other metal.
 They sometimes had open frames, and were decorated with sculpture.
 Amiens Cathedral has a flèche.
 The most famous example was that of Notre-Dame de Paris.
 The original flèche of Notre-Dame was built on the crossing of the transept in the middle of the 13th century, and housed five bells.
 It was removed in 1786 during a program to modernize the cathedral, but was put back in a new form designed by Eugène Viollet-le-Duc.
 The new flèche, of wood covered with lead, was decorated with statues of the Apostles; the figure of St Thomas resembled Viollet-le-Duc.
-The flèche was destroyed in the 2019 fire, but is being restored in the same design.
+The flèche was destroyed in the 2019 fire, but is now restored in the same design.

 In English Gothic, the major tower was often placed at the crossing of the transept and nave, and was much higher than the other.
 The most famous example is the tower of Salisbury Cathedral, completed in 1320 by William of Farleigh.
 It was a remarkable feat of construction, since it was built upon the pillars of the much earlier church.
 A crossing tower was constructed at Canterbury Cathedral in 1493–1501 by John Wastell, who had previously worked on King's College at Cambridge.
 It was finished by Henry Yevele, who also built the present nave of Canterbury.
 The new central tower at Wells Cathedral caused a problem; it was too heavy for the original structure.
 An unusual double arch had to be constructed in the centre of the crossing to give the tower the extra support it needed.